sshalem/JAVA/_5_Exceptions/README.md

 The main Exception Class is Throwable.

-form this point it is divided to 2 categories :
+###From this point it is divided to 2 categories :
 1. Checked Exceptions (Inherrited from Exception Class)
 2. UnChecked Exceptions (Inherrited from RuntimeException class)